|

 html

-head titleMy First Home Page/title /head
+titleMy First Home Page/title

 body bgcolor="##eeffff" background="bg01.jpg"